-Crew will certainly enjoy their down time in Bali, with a huge diversity of tourist attractions, temples and rice padi views, spas, surfing and diving, along with gourmet food an nightlife keeping everyone entertained between cruises.
-Having lived on the island for 13 years and tried and tested the majority of what is on offer, the Lighthouse team are well placed to suggest some of the “must-visit” places to really make the most of this internationally renowned island.
+Bali is also the home port of the Lighthouse Team, with the central office based in Sanur, about 15 minutes from Benoa Harbour.
+Having lived on the island for 20 years and tried and tested the majority of what is on offer, the Lighthouse team are well placed to suggest some of the “must-visit” places to really make the most of this internationally renowned island.

 Avoiding expenses by using the Ship Spares in Transit process can be challenging in other areas of Indonesia, however if a vessel is in Benoa Harbour, items can be internationally shipped and delivered to the vessel without incurring the standard import duties associated with sending items to Indonesia.

 Bali is a good location to complete simple maintenance projects.
 It has a decent network for repair and maintenance and is easily accessible for specialist technicians coming from other areas.
 The well connected airport also provides efficient crew rotation and reception of guests.